vuejs/docs/src/api/composition-api.md

         // Some reset logic
       }

+      // Expose can only be called once.
-      // If you need to expose multiple properties they must all
+      // If you need to expose multiple properties, they must all
-      // be included in the object passed to expose. expose can
+      // be included in the object passed to expose. expose({
-      // only be called once.
-      expose({
         reset
       })